 Furthermore, trust income tax rates must be taken into consideration.
-Trusts are taxed at the highest federal income tax bracket at as low as $12,500 of income.
+Trusts are taxed at the highest federal income tax bracket starting at $13,250 in annual trust income.
 Therefore, when transferring assets to a trust for estate planning purposes, consideration should be given to the potentially negative consequences of higher income taxes.
 Outdated estate plans may not provide the flexibility required to shift the income tax burden from the trust to individuals in potentially lower tax brackets.

 Revisit your estate planning documents and gifting strategies with your attorney and tax professional to determine whether they are still appropriate, considering the Medicare net investment income tax, the current federal estate tax rate, and the increased applicable exclusion amount.